candy-lang/candy/language.md

 ### Lists

-A list is a compound object that holds aa collection of elements identified by integer index.
+A list is a compound object that holds a collection of elements identified by integer index.
 You can create a list by placing a sequence of comma-separated expressions inside parentheses:

 ```candy